 - I reorganized our Fiction book area by Subjects (genres) using pictorial spine stickers & color transparent label covers.

-- The district English Language Arts department launched the Reader/Writer Workshop model and R/W Notebooks.
+- The district English Language Arts department launched the Reader/Writer Workshop model with students using interactive Reader/Writer Notebooks.

 - The district Social Studies department instituted Interactive Notebooks and advocated for more content area reading to support their curriculum.

-I could see an interconnection among these events for more—and better—student reading.
-First, I identified more of our Fiction books that had multicultural characters and added relevant spine stickers.
-Then, seeing the value in reorganizing Fiction, I created 3 Special Collections for Social Studies, one of which focused on global books.
-Finally, I modified my Library Orientation Lessons to incorporate the wide variety of reading options and I created brand new Reading Records:
+I could see an interconnection and devised a new strategy to promote more—and better—student reading.
+First, I identified more Fiction books with multicultural characters and added relevant spine stickers.
+While reorganizing Fiction, I created 3 Special Collections for Social Studies, one of which focused on global books.
+Finally, I modified my Library Orientation Lessons to incorporate the wide variety of reading options and created brand new Reading Records:

 - a reading chart with images of the 8 main Fiction Subject stickers,

 - a chart with images of 5 Multicultural stickers,

 I later modified this Reading Record by moving the State Reading list to the Multicultural chart and added grade-level Social Studies books to the third chart so students (by agreement between teachers) could enter the same Narrative Fiction and Expository Informational books for both classes.